Quantum-geometry-induced anomalous Hall effect in nonunitary superconductors and application to Sr$_2$RuO$_4$

-{\bf Normal state spin Hall effect --} Much of the physics can be captured by a two-orbital model consisting of Ru $d_{xz}$ and $d_{yz}$ orbitals residing on a square lattice.
+{\bf Normal-state spin Hall effect --} Much of the physics can be captured by a two-orbital model consisting of Ru $d_{xz}$ and $d_{yz}$ orbitals residing on a square lattice.
 The corresponding tight-binding Hamiltonian can be written as,